 Valletta Malta Travel Guide

-Valletta occupies a narrow peninsula, known as Mount Sciberras, which divides two large protected harbors: Marsamxett Harbour westward and the Grand Harbour to the east.
+Valletta occupies a narrow peninsula, known as Mount Sciberras, which divides two large protected harbors: Marsamxett Harbour westward and the Grand Harbour eastward.
 This strategic location has shaped the city's destiny, making it a powerful maritime fortress throughout history.
 The peninsula rises steeply from the sea, forming a naturally defensible position the Knights of St. John expertly fortified with formidable structures.
 These imposing bastions and walls continue to define Valletta's skyline.

 For over two centuries, Valletta stood as the Knights' headquarters, a thriving European hub for art, architecture, and military power.
 Itthe church ofes, palaces, and auberges display opulent Baroque style.
-After the Knights departed in 1798, British rule shaped Valletta for 164 years, with distinct colonial additions.
+Subsequent to the Knights departed in 1798, British rule shaped Valletta for 164 years, with distinct colonial additions.
 During World War II, the city faced extensive bombing but showed great endurance.
 Today, Valletta is a living museum, recognized as an UNESCO World Heritage site.

 Approx. 5,700 within city walls